freedomofpress/securedrop-docs/docs/admin/maintenance/rebuild_admin.rst

    to refer to onion addresses instead of direct IP addresses
  - verify that you can connect to the servers using ``ssh app`` and ``ssh mon``
- - verify that the *SecureDrop Menu* for the *Source* and *Journalist Interfaces* works correctly, opening their respective homepages in Tor Browser.
+ - verify that the *SecureDrop Menu* for the Source and *Journalist Interfaces* works correctly, opening their respective homepages in Tor Browser.

 Step 8: Post-rebuild tasks
 ==========================

 .. important::
-   Rebuilding an *Admin Workstation* makes changes that will prevent your other Tails workstations from connecting to your SecureDrop servers.
+   Rebuilding an Admin Workstation makes changes that will prevent your other Tails workstations from connecting to your SecureDrop servers.
-   If you rebuild your *Admin Workstation*, you must also provision all other existing Tails workstation drives updated Tor credentials (see below).
+   If you rebuild your Admin Workstation, you must also provision all other existing Tails workstation drives updated Tor credentials (see below).

 We recommend completing the following tasks after the rebuild:

- - Set up a new administration account on the *Journalist Interface*, by following :doc:`these instructions <../installation/create_admin_account>`
+ - Set up a new administration account on the Admin Interface, by following :doc:`these instructions <../installation/create_admin_account>`
  - Verify that submissions can be decrypted, by going through the decryption workflow with a new submission.
- - Back up your *Admin Workstation*.
+ - Back up your Admin Workstation.
- - Delete invalid admin accounts in the *Journalist Interface*.
+ - Delete invalid admin accounts in the Admin Interface.
- - Restrict SSH access to the *Application* and *Monitor Servers* to valid *Admin Workstations*.
-If your new *Admin Workstation* USB flash drive is the only one that should have SSH access to the servers, you can remove access for any previous *Admin Workstations* from the terminal, using the
+ - Restrict SSH access to the *Application* and Monitor Servers to valid Admin Workstations.
+If your new Admin Workstation USB flash drive is the only one that should have SSH access to the servers, you can remove access for any previous Admin Workstations from the terminal, using the
    commands:

    .. code:: sh